ershadziaei/credit-risk-classification/README.md

     * Calculate the accuracy score of the model.
     * Generate a confusion matrix.
     * Print the classification report.
-  * Answer the following question: How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?
+  * Answer the following question: How does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

 * Write a Credit Risk Report